AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/ecommerce.md

 ## Explore your data tables

-Using your eCommerce connection ID, you can explore your data tables by performing GET requests.
+Using your **[!UICONTROL eCommerce]** connection ID, you can explore your data tables by performing GET requests.
 Use the following call to find the path of the table you wish to inspect or ingest into [!DNL Platform].

 **API format**